 Future physicians will need to do more than deliver high-quality care.
 To be effective in the modern health care system, they will need to possess the ability to lead teams and participate in positive change.

+Consortium schools are integrating leadership and teamwork training into curricula that will prepare today's medical students to become future leaders.
 Consortium schools are implementing new learning experiences in leadership, including identified leadership tracks that focus on hands-on experiential education, advanced coursework and learning exercises.

-Medical student perceptions of the learning environment: A multi-institutional medical school study
+- Medical student perceptions of the learning environment: A multi-institutional medical school study